Russia Registers First Coronavirus Death - UrduPoint

 Moscow, (UrduPoint / Pakistan Point News - 19th Mar, 2020 ) :Russia registered the first death of a patient infected with the coronavirus on Thursday, an elderly woman who had been hospitalised in Moscow, health officials said.

-The 79-year-old, who had tested positive, was hospitalised on March 13 and had several other conditions including diabetes and heart problems, Moscow's coronavirus response headquarters said on social media.
+The 79-year-old, who had tested positive, was hospitalised on March 13 and had several other conditions including diabetes and heart problems, the Moscow health department said in a statement.

+She died of pneumonia while being treated in an intensive care unit, it said.
+People she had contact with have been isolated, the statement added.

+"The elderly patient had a host of chronic diseases," Svetlana Krasnova, head doctor at Moscow's hospital No. 2 for infectious diseases, was quoted as saying in the statement.